 St. John's University is committed to an educational community that is free of illegal drug use and alcohol abuse.
 Therefore, the University strictly prohibits the unlawful possession, use or distribution of illicit drugs or alcohol on its property or as part of its activities.
-The University enforces state underage drinking laws as well as federal and state drug laws.
 The St. John's University Department of Student Wellness publishes and distributes annually the Drug-free Campus Guidelines.
 These guidelines contain important information concerning drugs and alcohol that the University is legally obligated to communicate to its employees and students.
-The Guidelines include detailed information on legal sanctions, federal trafficking penalties, health risks and the effects of using illicit drugs.
-They also contain hotline numbers and contact information for available New York City programs for detoxification, outpatient rehabilitation, inpatient rehabilitation and re-entry programs.
+The guidelines include detailed information on legal sanctions, federal trafficking penalties, health risks, and effects of using illicit drugs.
+They also contain hotline numbers and contact information for available New York City programs for detoxification, outpatient rehabilitation, inpatient rehabilitation, and re-entry programs.
 Employees and students receive this information each year.
 It is also available on the University's website.
-This information was communicated to its employees and students on October 1, 2020.

-Any employee or student found to possess, use or distribute alcohol or controlled substances on University property or at a University activity, in violation of law or University policy, is subject to University disciplinary action as well as possible referral for criminal prosecution.
+This information was communicated to its employees and students on October 7, 2022 Any employee or student found to possess, use or distribute alcohol or controlled substances on University property or at a University activity, in violation of law or University policy, is subject to University disciplinary action as well as possible referral for criminal prosecution.
 Such violations of the standards of conduct will be dealt with on a case-by-case basis, with the imposition of discipline being appropriate to the severity of the violation.
 Disciplinary action ranges from, but is not limited to, professional counseling to termination of employment, and referral for prosecution.
 In order to maintain a safe environment, the University enforces its policies and applicable laws concerning the possession, use, and sale of alcoholic beverages and illegal drugs.

-Controlled Substances -
+Controlled Substances

 Federal law makes it a criminal offense to manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense, a controlled substance.
 The New York Penal Law makes it a criminal offense to possess, possess with intent to sell, or actually sell various drugs.
 The drugs to which this law applies include marijuana.
 The possible sanctions for violation of federal and state and local law involving controlled substances and drugs depend upon the particular offense violated.
 The various offenses are premised on factors which include the type and quantity of drugs involved.
 Depending upon the particular circumstances involved, violations of said law could result in sanctions ranging from a monetary fine to life imprisonment.
 A person need not be in actual physical possession of a controlled substance to be guilty of a crime.
-The unlawful presence of a controlled substance in an automobile is presumptive evidence of knowing possession of each passenger, unless the substance is concealed on the person of one of these occupants.
+The unlawful presence of a controlled substance is concealed on the person of one of these occupants.
 Similarly, the presence of certain substances, including marijuana, in open view in a room under circumstances demonstrating an intent to prepare the substance for sale is presumptive evidence of knowing possession of anyone in close proximity.

-New York State marijuana law -
+New York State Marijuana law

-On March 31, 2021, New York State legalized adult-use cannabis (also known as marijuana, or recreational marijuana) by passing the Marijuana Regulation & Taxation Act (MRTA).
+New York State legalized adult-use cannabis (also known as marijuana, or recreational marijuana) by passing the Marijuana Regulation & Taxation Act (MRTA).
 The legislation creates a new Office of Cannabis Management (OCM) governed by a Cannabis Control Board to oversee and implement the law.
 The MRTA modifies criminal violations and penalties relating to the sale and possession of cannabis.
-This law only applies to those persons age 21 or older while they are off campus.
-The Drug-Free Schools and Communities Act of 1989, a federal law, continues to designate marijuana as an unlawful drug.
+This law only applies to those persons age 21 or older.

+The Drug-Free Schools and Communities Act of 1989, a federal law, continues to designate marijuana as an unlawful drug and the federal law applies to all on-campus, non-campus, public property, and on- campus student housing facilities.

-Alcohol -
+Alcohol